Category: portfolio theory

 Optimal risky portfolio

-In previous lessons, we explained that when there is no risk-free asset in an economy, investors should invest in one of the efficient portfolios that lie on the efficient frontier based on their risk tolerances.
-But, if a risk-free asset exists, then there is a unique efficient portfolio that all investors should invest in.
-In…
+In previous lessons, we explained that when there is no risk-free asset in an economy, investors should invest in one of the portfolios that lie on the efficient frontier based on their risk tolerances.
+But, if a risk-free asset exists, then there is a unique portfolio that all investors should invest in.
+In particular, the…